When a tree hits your roof or a pipe bursts at 2 AM, you need a contractor who documents everything your carrier needs.

 Every hour that water sits in your walls, floors, or ceiling, the damage spreads.
 What started as a burst pipe turns into mold, warped subfloor, and ruined drywall.
 Secondary damage adds up fast.

 Your adjuster gives you a number.
 Your contractor gives you a different number.
-Nobody explains the gap, and you’re stuck trying to figure out what’s covered and what’s coming out of your pocket.
+Nobody explains the gap, and you're stuck trying to figure out what's caed and what's coming out of your pocket.

 Some contractors are great at tearing things out but never come back to put them together.
 Your home sits half-finished while you chase phone calls and wonder if the job will ever get done.